crazywolf132/sage-rs/README.md

 ![Sage Banner](docs/sage.jpg)

+> **Note**: This is a temporary repository for the Rust remake of Sage.
+For the original Golang version, visit [https://github.com/crazywolf132/sage](https://github.com/crazywolf132/sage).

 Hey there!
 Welcome to Sage - your friendly neighborhood Git companion.
 Think of it as a smart wrapper around Git that helps you streamline your workflow.

 ## Why Did I Build This? 🤔